jjyn0215/winST2/README.md

 ## Functions
 - Basic device on/off
-- Polling rate is 5 sec
+- Only uses REST API -> Polling rate is 5 sec
 - Works on background
 - Shortcut control ( Sooon )